What is passive fire protection?

 PFP provision is required in all buildings, whether domestic or non-domestic, with the purpose of containing / compartmentalising / retarding the spread of fire.

 There are several methods and products available that will achieve the required standard of fire resistance in existing buildings, some of which may be more appropriate than others.
-If you have any doubts about the best way to ensure PFP provision in your premises, contact a member of our team at Checkmate Fire.
+If you have any doubts about the best way to ensure PFP provision in your premises, contact a member of our team.

-Passive systems are provided in the form of fire rated doors, barrier, ceilings and structural fire protection.
+Passive systems are provided in the form of fire-rated doors, barriers, ceilings, and structural fire protection.

 The overall aim of passive systems is to contain the fire by: